 The Commission on Education and Parent-Teacher- Committee was restructured to The Faith in Our Future Team (June, 2015) to meet the mandates set by the Diocese involving the school's strategic planning.
-The Faith in Our Future Team is an advisory committee, appointed by the Pastor, which promotes the participation of St. Patrick Parish in the educational mission of the Church and in keeping with the Parish mission.
-The Team is composed of several "legs" with chairs appointed by the Pastor.
+The Faith in Our Future Team was renamed to Faith in Our Future Commission on Education in June of 2019 and is an advisory committee, appointed by the Pastor, which promotes the participation of St. Patrick Parish in the educational mission of the Church and in keeping with the Parish mission.
+The group is composed of several "legs" with chairs appointed by the Pastor.
 The Committees on the Team are: Marketing, Enrollment, Catholic Identity, Academic Excellence, Finance, Facilities, and Development.
-The purpose of the Faith in Our Future Team is to implement the St. Patrick School Strategic Plan as directed by the Diocesan Office of Catholic Schools.
+The purpose of the Faith in Our Future Commission on Education is to implement the St. Patrick School Strategic Plan as directed by the Diocesan Office of Catholic Schools.
 Meetings are held generally on the first Tuesday during the months of August, September, November, January, March, and May.